 Near to this, the objector must understand that Christians are not intent on worshiping their trees and are certainly not putting them in their entryways to deter spirits—perhaps for some carolers and eggnog, but not for protection.

 There is nothing wrong with the Church baptizing certain practices of other religions.
-The objector is claiming the Church derived its beliefs from these celebrations when it only assimilated such seasonal celebrations and symbols.
-St. Patrick did the same with the clover to illuminate and demonstrate the reality of the Trinity, as did St. Paul in explaining the “unknown god” at the Areopagus.
+The objector is claiming that the Church derived its beliefs from these celebrations when it only assimilated such seasonal celebrations and symbols.
+St. Patrick did the same with the shamrock to illuminate and demonstrate the reality of the Trinity, as did St. Paul in explaining the “unknown god” at the Areopagus.
 Paul did not derive the idea of God from the Greeks that day, and Patrick did not derive the Trinity from a leaf.

 We don’t believe that Christians hold the patent on truth.
 Instead, we believe that God has allowed hints of himself in other religions.
-In other words, just because a specific religion does not contain the whole truth does not mean it contains no truth.
-If you witness to a pagan who believes a wreath will save him, maybe you can show him how Jesus is the fulfillment of that promise of everlasting life.
-Then, like the cross that hangs from our necks, we can display a wreath to remind us what is true.
+In other words, just because a specific religion does not contain the whole truth, that does not mean that it contains no truth.
+If you witness to a pagan who believes that a wreath will save him, maybe you can show him how Jesus is the fulfillment of that promise of everlasting life.
+Then, like the cross that hangs from our necks, we can display a wreath to remind us of what is true.
 In this way, Christianity has the distinct ability to assimilate the “hints” of other religions.

 I find the following passage from Vatican II’s Declaration on the Relation of the Church to Non-Christian Religions especially enlightening: